TVR Griffith Auxiliary Sockets

 The position has to be chosen carefully as it is close to the passenger door handle and within the dash care has to be taken to avoid fouling the air vent.

 Cutting the hole for the socket had to be tackled very slowly and methodically to avoid damaging the dash trim.
 When the optimum position was decided I drew round the socket on the dash with pencil to outline where cutting needed to be within.
 Then very carefully with a sharp stanley knife cut six segments from my pencil outline to the centre of the cut out avoiding cutting outside of the pencil line.
 The segments could then be folded carefully back to expose the foam underlay of the trim.
 The foam was then carefully removed before drilling the hole.
 So as to locate the hole centre accurately a suitable sized washer was placed in the void and the centre marked with pencil.
 A 25 mm hole saw was then used very slowly to drill a 25mm hole in the fibre glass dash.
 The socket requires a 28mm hole so this was achieved by carefully filing the fibreglass for a snug fit.
-The socket was connected to the permanent 12 volt supply via an in line fuse.
+The socket was connected to the permanent 12 volt supply via the original fuse that protects the cigar lighting socket in the drivers door.
 Both the Sat-Nav and dash camera may now be powered conveniently without long cables or those large cumbersome 12 volt plugs ( large because they reduce the 12 volts to 5 volts for powering cameras etc,).
-The only drawback is that when connected the UPS plugs may foul the passenger door handle if there is quite a bit of slack in the handle cable.
-As I usually travel alone in the car this was not a problem.
+The only drawback is that when connected the UPS plug may foul the passenger door handle but if a right angled UPS plug is used and the socket is carefully rotated to a position that gives clearance then the passenger door release handle can clear it easily.
+See pic below: